Find out useful information regarding replacement conservatory roof costs.

 At worst, you might need to replace a few panes once in a while, if they break or crack.
 The replacement conservatory roof cost for a polycarbonate lean-to roof that is 3000mm x 3500mm would be around £2,355 to £2,705 approximately.
 If you are looking for a replacement conservatory roof cost for a similarly sized glass roof, it would be around £2,610 to £3,175 approximately.

 On an average, you can expect to spend at least £4,000 for a small conservatory.
 If you have a larger conservatory, the replacement conservatory roof cost can go up to £6,000 minimum.
+A tiled conservatory roof has a similar cost.

 The tiles you use affect the replacement conservatory roof cost as well, along with other factors.
 If you want concrete tiles, they cost about £12 to £22 per square metre.
 Clay tiles are priced around £28 to £40 per square metre.